Last Updated on March 15, 2023

 German Shepherds are intelligent, confident, and friendly.
 They’re always eager to help their owner as a working dog or a companion.
 This pooch will get along well with anyone in the family.

-With a lifespan of seven to ten years, you can be sure you’ll live an amazing life with your German Shepherd by your side.
+With a lifespan of ten to twelve years, you can be sure you’ll live an amazing life with your German Shepherd by your side.

 If you’re looking for an active pup to be by your side and you can handle the first-year costs and beyond of adopting this pooch, then certainly consider getting a German Shepherd.